oconnor663/duct.py/README.md

 A map of environment variables set for the child process.
 Note that this is *in addition* to what's in `os.environ`, unlike the "env" parameter from the `subprocess` module.
 Using `env` at both the run level and the expression level is cumulative.
-If you set the same variable twice though, the expression level wins.
+If you set the same variable in both places, the expression level wins.

 <strong><tt>full_env</tt></strong>